-In the Social Learning Laboratory, we research children’s use of social and cognitive information when learning about the world.
+The Social Learning Laboratory researches children’s use of social and cognitive information when learning about the world, the processes through which they learn, and the environments in which they learn best.
 During the preschool period, the child’s social horizon expands dramatically.
 Increasingly, they can learn from teachers and peers as well as from their immediate family.
 An issue central to both social and cognitive development is how children navigate these diverse sources of information.
 An understanding of the cues that facilitate learning in young children can inform classroom practices, interventions, and the provision of digital information.

 Internationally Known.
 Boston Based.